Available positions

 ICT is an integral part of Northern Health School’s administration, programme development and student record activities.
 Teachers in all of our units must be prepared to use ICT extensively in the course of their work.

-Teachers work with students across a spectrum of years and subjects on either an individual basis or in small groups.
-Depending on the health and education needs of the student, teacher may provide the whole education programme; an education programme in association with the student’s regular school or a programme in association with Te Aho O Te Kura Pounamu (The Correspondence School).
+This is a rewarding role working with diverse students across a spectrum of years and subjects on either an individual basis or in small groups.
+Depending on the health and education needs of the student, the teacher may provide the whole education programme; an education programme in association with the student’s regular school or a programme in association with Te Aho O Te Kura Pounamu (The Correspondence School).

 The successful applicant will be:

-• Fully registered teacher with a highly developed knowledge of the school curriculum
+- NZ full teacher registration with a highly developed knowledge of the school curriculum and recent teaching experience.

 Commitment to e-learning and knowledge of Office365 and Google suite tools an advantage.